SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: Experimental details

 \subsubsection{Training details}

+Dimensionality reduction of polysomnography data was done by encoding all selected channels in each non-overlapping 30-second window using standard convolutional encoder.
+Table \ref{tab:sleep_model_details} summarizes the used encoder and decoder (for SOM-VAE and DESOM) architectures.
+The latent space for decoding in the SOM-VAE and DESOM benchmark models was not fully reduced to a 1D vector to enhance training.
+Nevertheless, the last adaptive average pooling layer that was used in the encoder of SOM-CPC, was applied in the bottleneck of SOM-VAE and DESOM before SOM quantization took place.
+As a result the codebook vectors in all models were of size $F=128$.
+The decoder architecture (see \cref{tab:sleep_model_details}) was used both for the continuous and discrete decoding in the SOM-VAE model (without weight tying).
+No AR-component was used in the SOM-CPC model to make a fair comparison to the SOM-VAE and DESOM model that also did not include such a component.

 For the SOM-CPC model, $P=3$ future predictions (i.e. positive samples) were used, and $N = 3$ negative samples were drawn for each positive sample.
 The latter were drawn from the same subject as the positive sample.
+The $\sigma$ of the Gaussian neighbourhood kernel was exponentially annealed to $\sigma^{(n_\text{max})} = 0.5$ during training.